-In the last four years, the number of cases in which the Board decided on divestment or licensing commitments or other structural or behavioural remedies has increased dramatically.
+In the last four years, the number of cases in which the Board requested divestment or licensing commitments or other structural or behavioural remedies has increased dramatically.
 In practice, the Board is inclined to apply different types of divestment remedies.
 Examples of the Board's pro-competitive divestment remedies include divestitures, ownership unbundling, legal separation, access to essential facilities, obligations to apply non-discriminatory terms, etc. The Remedy Guideline includes all steps and conditions.

-The jurisdiction of the TCA is limited with regard to competition-related matters.
-Therefore, remedies that do not concern competition-related matters fall outside Turkish antitrust enforcement.
+The jurisdiction of the TCA is limited to competition-related matters.
+Therefore, remedies that do not concern competition-related matters fall outside Turkish antitrust enforcement the proposed remedy must include the elements that define the suitability of the purchaser.